ehennes775/bbcmd/doc/refdes.md

 # Reference Designators

 1. __Initially, reset all reference designators.__ When initial designs are cut and paste from other designs, the reference designators may need to be reset.
-Optionally, reset the reference designaors applicable the the other projects with the following command.
+Optionally, reset the reference designators, applicable to these other projects, with the following command.

     ```
     bbcmd refdes -r design-1.sch design-2.sch design-3.sch